User Manual

 Below the storage space information is the “surface equivalence”.
 This section isn’t as important as the others but is a fun gimmick to visualize how much you have written so far.

-You can see how big your actual canvas is in square meter or A4 sheets.
-If you happen to live in a country that use the imperial system you can change the measurement to square feet and US letter paper sheets by taping once on the ‘results’.
+You can see how big your actual canvas is in square meters or A4 sheets.
+If you happen to live in a country that uses the imperial system you can change the measurement to square feet and US letter paper sheets by taping once on the ‘results’.

 App